Can Grinding Your Teeth Cause Headaches?

 Treatments for teeth clenching and grinding can vary depending on the severity of the condition.
 In some cases, wearing a mouth guard at night may be all that is necessary to protect the teeth from damage.

-Why should you choose customized night guards?
+Why should you choose customized Mouth Guards?

 how to clean your custom night guard